mishmish-dev/subcase/README.md

 implemented is that subcases from one test function can't run in parallel.
 This may or may not slow down your tests' execution.
 If you have a lot of fine-grained test cases, you should be fine.

-Another thing is that nesting subcases is limited.
-The reason is to not allocate memory during test.
-Currently the hard limit on subcase nestedness is 16.
-(I think, it's not practical to have more than two level of subcases.)

 Also, as different branches of evaluation are switched at runtime, you possibly can trigger borrow checker.